filiph/benchmarkhor/README.md

 ### Comparing two benchmarks

-Simply run the `benchcompare` tool on two benchmark files:
+Simply run the `benchcompare` tool on any two benchmark files:

 ```text
 $ benchcompare baseline.benchmark new.benchmark